visualisationlab/MeasVRe/README.md

 in the `Project Settings` first.

 ## Default controls
-The controls of the system can be edited in the Unity Editor in the ObjectScript componenet and MainManager, but currently the controls are set to:
+The controls of the system can be edited in the Unity Editor in the ObjectScript component and MainManager, but currently the controls are set to:

     * Left joy stick: move around.